BTTS – This stands for Both Teams to Score!

 BTTS betting tools

 There are two betting tools that I just wanted to finish this article off with that I use in the process of picking all my bets.
-The first is that of OddsChecker.com.
+The first is that of an odds comparison tool.
+There are a few options out there if you have time to work out the best accumulative odds for your acca.
 Here you will be able to find the best prices for the picks that you have made.
 I find that it can add anything upwards of 20% to my overall profit margins, just by taking the time to make sure I am getting the same price.
+As always though, I will show you the best bookie for each acca I place.

-WhoScored.com is a site that I use religiously.
-It shows me how each team is performing and also stats such as goals scored, goals conceded, head to heads and individual player data.
+A good stats site can be very helpful.
+These show me how each team is performing and also stats such as goals scored, goals conceded, head to heads and individual player data.
 It also allows me to see probably outcomes in the game and their records over the last few weeks.
-Whilst they aren’t the only site to find this sort of information, I do find that having it all under one roof really speeds up my productivity when researching bets.
+Whilst there is a few sites offering this sort of information, I do find that having it all under one roof really speeds up my productivity when researching bets.